 Ankhesenamun shivered at the thought of death without afterlife, without solace.
 As a handmaiden wrapped a shawl around her queen's thin shoulders, the young queen looked once more at the stars, hoping that her own death would not be long in the future.
 She would find him again and they would bask in the warmth of heaven.
 Only then would she remember what it meant to live.

 As the handmaidens lead her away, a strange sensation plucked at her nerves like the musician plucks at his strings.
 With a backward glance, she saw Ay perched on the edge of the cliff, head still thrown back so that he could face the heavens, glorying over the power that soared through his veins.
 As the spell faded, it cast his face in an eerie light and he seemed to fade into shadow.

-For all that it was a creature of Seth, the daemon was a being to pity.
-The true daemon was the man who had allowed magic to consume his soul.
+For all that it was a creature of Seth, the demon was a being to pity.
+The true demon was the man who had allowed magic to consume his soul.
 Magic, yes.
 That was the gift of the Evil One.

 The mourners footsteps were lost amidst the shifting sands even as their cries still echoed through the cliffs.
-But there was no one to hear the daemon's screams.
+But there was no one to hear the demon's screams.